Abbas Shah ( Shah Abbas )

 Antique, semi-antique and vintage

 Antique means more than 100 years old and semi-antique mean between 50 – 100 years old.
 In some cases an “antique rug” is just more than 80 years old.
 An vintage rug is more than 40 years old and some dealers use this expression instead of “semi-antique” rugs.
-See examples of antique, semi-antique and vintage rugs and textiles.
+Read more about antique, semi-antique and vintage rugs and textiles.

 Aqkand is a city in Meyaneh County, East Azerbaijan Province, Iran.
 See examples of Aqkand kilims.